-The financial statements of the Lincolnway Special Recreation Foundation have not been audited, and we were not engaged to audit the Lincolnway Special Recreation Foundation financial statements as part of our audit of the Association's basic financial statements.
-Lincolnway Special Recreation Foundation foundation's financial activities are included in the Association's basic financial statements as a discretely presented component unit.
+The financial statements of the Lincolnway Special Recreation Foundation were not audited, and we were not engaged to audit the Lincolnway Special Recreation Foundation's financial statements as part of our audit of the Association's financial statements.
+The Lincolnway Special Recreation Foundation's financial activities are included in the Association's basic financial statements as a discretely presented component unit.